-Budget Training

-As always, the Budget Office will offer a wide variety of training for the upcoming budget process.

-- We will schedule Budget Rodeos-our annual overview of the County's fiscal outlook and the budget process, and your opportunity to ask questions-in late December. - We will offer web tool trainings in late December and the first few weeks in January.
-Use the online training calendar to book training for staff preparing program offers and working on performance measures. - You can schedule department-specific trainings by contacting your budget analyst (see below for contact information) - Budget Office staff are always available for questions or for individual assistance.
+Budget Training As always, the Budget Office will offer a wide variety of training for the upcoming budget process.
+Training • We will schedule Budget Rodeos -our annual overview of the County's fiscal outlook and the budget process, and your opportunity to ask questions-in late December.
+NEW! for FY 2012 We will offer technical tools trainings for numbers lovers-how to use the personnel cost splitter, how to complete the contracts list, how to get financial data into the web tool, etc-in December and the first part of January.
+This training will be most helpful for finance staff responsible for assembling department budget requests.
+We will offer web tool trainings in late December and the first few weeks in January.
+This training will be most helpful for staff who will be writing program offers, working on performance measures, or who are new to the County's budget process.
+You can schedule department-specific trainings by contacting your budget analyst (see below for contact information) Budget Office staff are always available for questions or for individual assistance.
+Check the budget training calendar on the Budget Office's FY 2012 web site for times and locations.